NTNU-WebTek/wasm/README.md

 The biggest usecase for WASM is to use other languages than JavaScript to build your next web application.
 It is made rather easy by various framwerosks, which is covered in a later section.
 WASM is designed to run alongside JavaScript, and can be called from JavaScript.
 At the same time, JavaScript can be called from WASM.
 This allows for interoperability between the two.
 Thus you can access all the browser APIs from WASM.

-## Is there something one can’t do?
-??
-WASM do not include the compiling garbage collected option of languages which seems to be a problem, MORE RESEARCH HERE... ??

 ## Which languages are supported?
 As mentioned earlier, WASM serves as a compilation target for languages such as C, C++ or Rust.
 What is *special* about these languages is that the developers manage the memory.
 Higher level languages such as C# or Java use garbage collection which is not yet supported in WASM.